Tracey Edmonds

-Tracey Elaine Edmonds (née McQuarn; born February 18, 1967) is an American businesswoman, television producer and personality.
-She is the CEO of Edmonds Entertainment Group Inc and Alrightnow.com and is a former host of the television show Extra.
-She currently sits on the national board of directors for the Producers Guild of America.
+Tracey Elaine Edmonds (née McQuarn; born February 18, 1967) is an American businesswoman and television producer.
+She is the CEO of Edmonds Entertainment Group Inc and Alrightnow.com, and was a host of the television program Extra.
+She was on the national board of directors for the Producers Guild of America in 2012.

 Biography

 Tracey Edmonds has created and produced projects for television, film, music, and digital media.
 In 2014, Edmonds joined Extra and left the company in 2017.
 While at Extra, she earned an Emmy Award for co-hosting alongside Mario Lopez and Charissa Thompson.
 Edmonds is CEO and President of Edmonds Entertainment.
 In 2013, Edmonds founded Alright TV, a family- and faith-oriented Web network.
 Edmonds executive produced Games People Play (BET), a drama about the NBA that aired in 2019.

 Edmonds resides in Beverly Hills, California with her two sons.